XavierRubiesCullell/Basketball-information-extraction-from-play-by-play-data/README.md

-4. Install Tkinter to be able to use the application (App.py).
+2. Install Tkinter to be able to use the application (App.py).
 It must be installed apart as it does not exist on PyPi:

    ```shell
    $ sudo apt-get install python3-tk
    ```

+### 3. Execution

-5. Enter the directory *Code*:
+1. Enter the directory *Code*:

    ```shell
    $ cd Code